 Frequently Asked Questions

-1. What is required to apply to the SCMP?
+1. What is required to apply to SCMP?

-Resume, screenshot of grades from the SSC or an unofficial transcript, and a video interview recording answering 3 questions.
+We require a resume, a screenshot of grades from Workday or an unofficial transcript, and a video interview recording answering 3 questions.
 Please refer to the applications page for more information.

 2. Is there a preferred resume format?

 There is no standard resume format.
 Please keep the resume to one page in length.
-Additionally, there are reference materials available on resume tips.
+Additionally, there are reference materials available on the resume tips page on our website!

 3. I am graduating before the program begins.
 Can I still participate?

-Unfortunately the SCMP is only for students current enrolled at UBC.
+Unfortunately, the SCMP program is only for students currently enrolled at UBC.

-You are still eligible to apply and participate in the program.
-However, as we have transitioned to focusing on intern recruitment, we will be screening for extraordinary candidates and evaluating applications on a case-by-case basis.
-Successful applicants will go through the same program on track for full-time recruitment instead, which will not be the same interview timeline with the firms as compared to intern recruitment.
+You may still be eligible to apply and participate in the program.
+However, as we have transitioned to focusing on intern and MBA recruitment, we will be screening for especially strong candidates and evaluating applications on a case-by-case basis.
+Successful applicants will go through the same program – and will be on track for full-time recruitment instead, which will not be the same interview timeline with the firms as compared to intern and MBA recruitment.

-Note that it is likely that firm interviews for full-time recruitment will be during fall 2024 for positions starting in 2025.
+Note that it is likely that firm interviews for full-time recruitment will be during Fall 2026 for positions starting in 2027.

 5. I am not pursuing a Commerce or MBA degree.
 Can I still apply to SCMP?

-Yes.
-The SCMP is open to all UBC students.
-If you are pursuing an advanced degree (e.g., Masters, PhD) then you will apply to the MBA stream.
-If you have specific questions about your application please send us an email at info@ubcscmp.com.
+Yes!
+SCMP is open to UBC students of all faculties, and we are excited to welcome diverse perspectives into our program.
+If you are pursuing an advanced degree (e.g., Master’s, PhD), then you will apply to the Associate stream.
+If you have specific questions about your application, please send us an email at info@ubcscmp.com.

 6. I'm planning to go on exchange or I have plans during the summer that will cause me to miss a lecture or two, can I still participate in SCMP?